Ready for Breakfast |

 3. Cover the bowl with plastic wrap and leave to proof at a warm temperature for about 1 hour or until doubled in size.
 Punch down the dough, then re-cover the bowl.
 Put in the fridge to chill for 12 - 16 hours or overnight.

-The doughnuts will be more delicious and easily digested if you leave them to chill overnight.
-If you don't have the time, leave that part out.
 4. The next day, take the dough out of the fridge and cut it into 45 gram pieces.
 Shape them into smooth, tight buns and place them on a baking tray lined with parchment paper.
 Leave plenty of room between them to proof.
 Leave for 1 hour, or until about doubled in size.

 5. Get a heavy-based saucepan.
 Fill it up to the halfway point with oil.
 Heat the oil to 155°C. Carefully remove a couple of doughnuts from the baking tray, take care not to deflate them, and put them into the oil.
 Fry for 3 minutes on each side until golden brown.
 Remove from the oil and place on a tray lined with paper towels.
 Set aside to cool before filling.
 Lightly dust with powdered sugar when they start to cool.